Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 14. `public String showGlobalLog()`
      1. Used for `java gitlet.Main global-log` command.
      2. Show all commmits in no particular order.
-     3. Iterate all the file names in commit folder.
+     3. Iterate all the file names in `commits` folder.
-     4. Read the files to Commit object into a string builder object.
+     4. Read the files to Commit object, then its contents into a string joiner object.
 15. `public static void showGlobalLogInOrder()`
     1. Show all commits in the order of timestamp.
     2. Implement the Commit class as Comparable and change the compareTo() based on timestamp.
-    3. Use a TreeMap <Commmit, String> of Commit:ID and add all commit information.
-Then they will be in order.
+    3. Use a TreeMap <Commmit, String> to store Commit:ID information in reverse order.
-    4. Iterate the TreeMap, it will return objects in natural order from smallest timestamp to largest timestamp.
+    4. Iterate the TreeMap, it will return objects in reversed order from latest timestamp to oldest timestamp.
 16. `public String findCommitFromMessage(String message)`
     1. Used for `java gitlet.Main find [commit message]` command.
     2. Find all commit IDs having the provided message.